 I would cite two other clubs: the Padel club de Beausoleil near Monaco for its remarkable covered infrastructure and its location and panorama - the club is literally just above Monaco.

 For the indoor experience, I would speak of Spirit Padel in Lyon for its excellent atmosphere, its covered infrastructures which offer exceptional playing conditions.
-A place that "smells like padel " as they say.
+A place which “smells good of padel” as they say.

-PM: What are your projects padel for the future ?
+PM: What are your padel plans for the future?

 JS: I want to continue the adventure with Twenty by Ten through internships Padel Experience, in order to be able to offer internships throughout the year, by selecting the best possible spots: finding new destinations in France and abroad… in Spain and why not in other countries such as Sweden.